 New opportunities

 However, Cottin is clear that if the course taken does not bear fruit, there is a great openness to amend the path: "Science is always dynamic.
-And when things warrant a change of course, it will be changed, but always with the objectives of a mandate imposed by CERN [...] that has to do with helping these CERN experiments and the potential that these experiments have in [discovering] new physics," says Cottin.
+And when things warrant a change of course, it will be changed, but always with the objectives of a mandate imposed by CERN [...] that has to do with helping these CERN experiments and with the potential that these experiments have in [discovering] new physics," says Cottin.